preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 .. image:: omnia-feed-tabs-query-display-tab-view.png

-At the bottom you can also set "descending" or Ascending.
+At the bottom you can also set the sorting "descending" or "Ascending" (not available for Detail View Settings).

-Notifocation settings
+Notification settings
 ----------------------
 The following is available here: